EdGrrr/csat2/doc/usage.rst

    >>> t1000 = temp_data.get_data([100, 101, 102], [10, 9 ,8], datetime.datetime(2015, 1, 1, 10))

 ERA5 data can be downloaded using the ``ECMWF.download.download`` function.
 This will place the ERA5 data in the location specified in the machine file, as well as calculating the local solar time files (if required).
 To keep the requests manageable, it will only request one month and one level at a time, but multiple variables can be requested on the same level.
+This requires a Copernicus data store key (`see this guide from ECMWF <https://cds.climate.copernicus.eu/api-how-to>`_)

 .. code-block:: python